 Small-Scale Projects Pave the Way for Future I-ECMH Investments in Child Care Funding was secured from private foundations (including the Greater Milwaukee Foundation and NoVo Foundation) and state contracts (including the Children’s Trust Fund, Mental Health Block Grant, and Early Childhood Comprehensive Systems grant) to launch a series of small-scale projects to demonstrate the efficacy of I-ECMH services.
 Funded projects focused on mental health consultation and reflective practice within child care settings.
 Because the public awareness activities discussed above had increased their understanding of the importance of I-ECMH, decision-makers overseeing public health, mental health, and the Wisconsin Children’s Trust Fund were ready and willing to consider and endorse funding requests for needed services.

 A System to Bolster the I-ECMH Workforce Wisconsin has done several things to bolster the I-ECMH workforce.
 First, WI-AIMH purchased a license for the Michigan Association for Infant Mental Health (MI-AIMH) competency and endorsement system, with support from the Children’s Trust Fund and Mental Health Block Grant (more specific information about the MI-AIMH competency and endorsement system is included in the Michigan profile that follows).
 Training programs, colleges, and universities are now intentionally working to incorporate these competencies and prepare members of the workforce for infant mental health endorsement.
 For example, the University of Wisconsin and the Waisman Center, in partnership with WI-AIMH, have developed a 13-month certificate program that meets 2 days a month and offers a foundational pathway with a focus on early interventionists and home visitors (aligned with MI-AIMH’s Level II competencies) and a clinical course of study for those providing intervention or treatment (aligned with Level III competencies).
-When the third cohort graduates in 2013, the program will have trained over 130 providers.

 Second, state-funded home visiting programs are partnering with Project LAUNCH Milwaukee to promote reflective practice by pairing senior I-ECMH practitioners and consultants with home visitors.
 Project LAUNCH, funded by the federal Substance Abuse and Mental Health Services Administration, focuses on testing evidence-based practices, improving collaboration, and integrating mental health and other prevention strategies into systems for young children and families.
 As a result of this pairing and focus on reflective practice, the home visitors’ capacity to effectively integrate infant mental health in their work with families is strengthened.